burningwave/graph/README.md

 **Burningwave Graph** is a framework based on [**Burningwave Core**](https://github.com/burningwave/core#burningwave-core-) library for creating graphs of synchronous/asynchronous Java method calls using a JSon configuration

-To include Burningwave Graph library in your projects simply use with **Apache Maven**:
+To include Burningwave Graph in your projects simply use with **Apache Maven**:

 ```xml
 <dependency>